Skip to main content

 Erigeron karvinskianus Fleabane/Santa Barbara Daisy *** long blooming groundcover, drought tolerant

 Eryngium spp.
-Sea Holly *** spiny flowers and sometimes leaves too
+Sea Holly *** spiny flowers and sometimes leaves too; can eat E. planum types

 Euphorbia spp.
 Spurge *** toxic sap in stems, mostly evergreen species

-Gaura lindheimeri Gaura ** may eat in bad areas
+Gaura lindheimeri Gaura ** may eat in heavy deer areas

-Geranium cantabrigiense Geranium/Cranesbill *** scented leaves, great groundcover even in dry shade
+Geranium ‘Biokovo’ & ‘Karmina’ Geranium/Cranesbill *** scented leaves, great groundcover even in dry shade, can eat when young

 Helleborus spp.
-Lenten Rose *** poisonous, winter bloom, part-full shade
+Lenten Rose *** poisonous, winter bloom, part to full shade

 Hypericum calycinum St. John’s Wort *** aggressive groundcover, erosion control